 Our materials should persuade our prospects and inform them that we have something valuable to offer them.
 It should then motive them to purchase that product or service.
 You can do this by putting your materials through the following five point test:

-- Question 3: Did you write your market material with your target audience in mind?
+Question 3: Did you write your marketing material with your target audience in mind?
 Do not write your collateral without doing a demographic study of your prospects.

 - Question 5: Can your sales team distribute the material and know that it will peak the interest of your prospect or will it lose them in the egotistical paragraphs regarding your companies status and brand rather than the benefits that you have to offer them?